 Why Construction Site Falls Hit so Hard in the Bronx

 Bronx job sites often feel tight and crowded.
 Crews work around traffic, sidewalk sheds, deliveries, and multiple trades operating at once.
-A fall can happen from a ladder, scaffold, roof edge, stairwell, or an open hole.
+A fall can happen from a ladder, scaffold, roof edge, stairwell, trench, or open hole.
 Even a short fall can cause a serious injury if you land wrong or strike your head.

 Common Injuries After a Construction Site Fall